microsoft/botbuilder-js/doc/botbuilder/interfaces/botbuilder.storage.md

 :package: **botbuilder-core-extensions**

-Interface for a store provider that stores and retrieves objects.
+Interface for a storage provider that stores and retrieves plain old JSON objects.

 ## Implemented by